sageserpent-open/americium/gh-pages/docs/junit5/index.md

 ## Which Approach Should I Use?

 ### Use `@TrialsTest` when:
-- You want simplicity and conciseness
+- You like the reflection approach prevalent in Java.
+- Your team is familiar with `@ParameterizedTest`
 - You're comfortable with string-based references
-- You're primarily working in Java
-- Your team is familiar with `@ParameterizedTest`

 ### Use `@TestFactory` when:
 - Type safety is important
 - You're refactoring frequently
-- You're working in Scala
 - You want IDE autocomplete and type hints

 ---